trevorsharp/youtube-podcast-feeds/README.md

 The string replacement (second element of the sub-array) can use the RegExp.$1-$9 properties (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/n) for more info on how these are used).
 Common separators (`-` and `|`) are cleaned up automatically.

 _Example:_ `[["Podcast Name", ""], ["Ep ([0-9]+)", "#$1"]]` will transform `Podcast Episode Title | Podcast Name | Ep 123` into `Podcast Episode Title | #123`.

+## Experimental Features

+These features are experimental, and they may reduce compatibility, increase resource usage, and cause problems.
+Proceed with caution.

+#### Additional Parameters

+- **maxQualityVideo** - If true, video quality downloads will be allowed to exceed 1080p.
+Must be used in conjunction with `highQualityVideo` parameter set to true - _Default: false_
+- **maxVideoHeight** - Number to represent the maximum height of downloaded videos in pixels.
+Must be used in conjunction with `maxQualityVideo` parameter set to true.
+Suggested values are 2160 and 1440 - _Default: 2160_